 Then press the Enter/Return key to get a new line and type

-You should also uncomment the “org” layer and, while you are editing your dotspacemacs file, go ahead and add the pandoc (this will allow you to use pandoc-mode in Spacemacs – see part 2 of this guide for pandoc installation), deft, and bibtex layers:
+You should also uncomment the “org” layer and, while you are editing your dotspacemacs file, go ahead and add the pandoc (so you can use org-pandoc-export and, optionally, pandoc-mode in Spacemacs – see part 2 of this guide for pandoc installation), deft, and bibtex layers (optional):

 Press ESC to exit “insert” mode, do